TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 Go to **Devices** in the left menu and click on **+ Add Device** to reach the end device registration page.
 Fill the device ID, the LoRaWAN MAC and PHY versions and the frequency plan used by the device.

->**Note**: The PHY version represents the revision of the LoRAWAN Regional Parameters that the device expects, and must be correlated with the MAC version.
+{{< note "The PHY version represents the revision of the LoRAWAN Regional Parameters that the device expects, and must be correlated with the MAC version." />}}

 {{< figure src="device-creation-1.png" alt="Creating a new device" >}}